Open Membership RSS 0.4

 The recipient’s reader fetches redeemable_via with the redemption token.
 The publisher validates and either:

-- Issues an OM-VC bound to the recipient’s subject DID (Level 4 publishers), or
+- Issues an OM-VC bound to the recipient’s subject DID (Level 4 publishers, Verifiable Credential presentation), or

-- Creates an internal subscription record keyed by the recipient’s email and the recipient receives a tokenized URL or login link (Level 2/3 publishers).
+- Creates an internal subscription record keyed by the recipient’s email and the recipient receives a tokenized URL or login link (Level 2 url-token, Level 3 OAuth bearer publishers).

 5.4 PSP-Specific Notes